 intermediates.
 Though, it can also be used for artificial and natural seawater.

 Going further, the Hanna Instruments Digital Seawater Refractometer is a product to be trusted as both the device and the manufacturer have a solid reputation.
 Using this refractometer, you can surely get accurate results that will be converted to either of these popular measurement units - specific gravity, salinity in the water parts per thousand, and practical salinity units.
-Even better than that, you only have to do a simple calibration with deionized water or distilled water and introduce a sample in it.
+Even better than that, you only have to do a simple calibration with steam-distilled water (do not use RO or RO/DI water for calibration) and introduce a sample in it.
 So, it is not only reliable, but simple to operate.

 With all these desirable features mentioned, this digital instrument will not disappoint you and is probably better than the mechanical ones.Designed for Research Grade Analysis

 The HI 96822 is an optical device that is quick and easy to use.
-After a simple user calibration with distilled or deionized water, a seawater sample can be introduced into the sample well.
+After a simple user calibration with steam-distilled water (do not use RO or RO/DI water for calibration), a seawater sample can be introduced into the sample well.

 Within seconds, the refractive index and temperature are measured and converted into one of 3 popular measurement units: Practical Salinity Units (PSU), Salinity in parts per thousand (ppt), or Specific Gravity (S.G.
 (20/20)).
 All conversion algorithms are based upon respected scientific publications using the physical properties of seawater (not sodium chloride).